prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    atoms = p.select("protein")

-To predict channels, tunnels, or cavities within protein structure, we should utilize :func:`.calcChannels` function.
-This function analyzes the provided atomic structure to detect intraprotein channels/tunnels/cavities, which are voids or pathways within the molecular structure.
+To predict channels or tunnels within protein structure, we should utilize :func:`.calcChannels` function.
+This function analyzes the provided atomic structure to detect intraprotein channels/tunnels, which are voids or pathways within the molecular structure.
 It employs Voronoi and Delaunay tessellations to identify these regions (see more details in the description of the function).

 The ``'separate'`` parameter controls whether each detected channel is saved to a separate file (``True``) or if all channels are saved in a single file (``False``).
 Files are saved as PQR file under the name specified using ``'output_path'``.
 If we add ``.pdb`` the file will be saved as a PDB file;
 Otherwise, it will be saved as a PQR file.
-Results with ``'separate'`` option set to True can be saved only as a PQR files.
+Results with ``'separate'`` option set to ``True`` can be saved only as a PQR files.

 .. ipython:: python
    :verbatim: